karma-coin/karmachain/docs/testnet-validator.md

 # Running a Testnet Validator Node
 This technical guide walks you thorugh the steps of running a validator node on the karmachain 2.0 Testnet 1 (TN1).

+## System Requirements
+- The specs posted below are not a hard requirement to run a validator, but are considered best practice.
+- Running a validator is a responsible task.
+Using professional hardware is a must in any way.
+- The most common way for a beginner to run a validator is on a cloud server running Linux.
+You may choose whatever VPS provider that your prefer.
+As OS it is best to use a recent Debian Linux or Ubuntu.

+### CPU
+- x86-64 compatible
+- Intel Ice Lake, or newer (Xeon or Core series); AMD Zen3, or newer (EPYC or Ryzen)
+- 4 physical cores @ 3.4GHz
+- Simultaneous multithreading disabled (Hyper-Threading on Intel, SMT on AMD);
+- Prefer single-threaded performance over higher cores count.
+- An NVMe SSD of 500 GB (As it should be reasonably sized to deal with blockchain growth).

+### Memory
+16 GB DDR4 ECC

+### System
+Linux Kernel 5.16 or newer

+### Network
+The minimum symmetric networking speed is set to 500 Mbit/s (= 62.5 MB/s)

+---

 ## Dev Environment Setup
 Running a validator node requires Docker and Git.
 * [Docker](https://docs.docker.com/engine/install/)